-Mr. Eno was granted stock options for 50,000 shares in March 2009, twelve months after commencement of his employment, in accordance with his employment agreement.
-Mr. Engle and Mr. van Walsem were each granted a stock option for 50,000 shares upon the commencement of employment with the Company.
-In May, 2009, the Compensation Committee awarded stock option grants to the named executive officers other than Mr. Engle and Mr. van Walsem.
+In May, 2010, the Compensation Committee awarded stock option grants to the named executive officers.
 Option award amounts were recommended by the CEO and approved by the Compensation Committee, based on prior grant levels, individual responsibility and each executive's importance to the Company.
 The stock options granted to the named executive officers each had an exercise price equal to the fair market value per share of the Company's Common Stock on the date of grant, and vest in sixteen equal quarterly installments over a four year period from the date of grant.